Project Status: When you need to do this

 Transport your items carefully

 You must stay in your vehicle at the drop-off site – an attendant will come to you.
+People walking or riding can access a separate drop-off area.

 If you’re a building manager or have a lot of waste